mertonuryildirim/hepsiburada-case-study-node/README.md

 Hepsiburada Case Study Node.js Server is using for listing & filtering products.

-## DOCUMENTATION OF THE PROJECT

-Comment lines are written for each feature such as components, functionalities etc.

 ## Available Scripts

 In the project directory, you can run: